 3. Use emergency breathing techniques together

-• Communicate about needing breathing moments through gentle signals.
+- Communicate the need for breathing moments through gentle signals.

 Frequently Asked Questions